-We are dedicated to helping you feel better as quickly as possible and have extensive training in cognitive therapy for the treatment of anxiety, OCD and stress.
+We are dedicated to helping you feel better at a pace that is comfortable for you and have extensive training in cognitive therapy for the treatment of anxiety, OCD and stress.

 christine korol, ph.d., registered psychologist

-Christine knows what anxiety feels like firsthand and wants to help children and adults quiet their minds and find relief from their suffering.
+Christine has been helping adults and children with anxiety since 1998.
+She knows what anxiety feels like firsthand and wants to help children and adults quiet their minds and find relief from their suffering.

 She has personally overcome panic attacks and general anxiety when she was a student and continues to thrive with obsessive-compulsive disorder.
 If you are suffering from anxiety, OCD or insomnia, Christine knows how scary and embarrassing it can be to talk to someone about all of your fears and to ask for help.
 You don’t need to worry that Christine will think you're weird or crazy because she has been there herself.